Having heating or boiler problems?

 In many cases (if you don’t have a wireless or internet thermostat/programmer), it’s much cheaper to replace the boiler controls than repairing them.

 If your noisy boiler sounds like a kettle coming up to the boiler, your problem is likely to relate to sludge and particles in the central heating system.
-But what really is kittling?
+But what really is boiler kettling?

 It can be extremely hard to remove scale from hard water once it builds up.
 And unfortunately, it attracts itself to expensive parts such as the heat exchanger.
 If the parts can be salvaged, make sure you fit a scale reducer to stop kettling from happening again.

-On many occasions, it’s the gas supply that is the issue.
-For example, if a gas stopcock has been turned off in a property because it was vacant, there would be no gas to the boiler.
+The gas supply could be the issue.
+For example, if a gas valve has been turned off in a property because it was vacant, there would be no gas to the boiler.

 Finally, the thermocouple might be faulty.